inabikarilibrary/inalib/inapedia/players/french/kenway.md

 # Kenway

-Kenway is a French player.
+Kenway is a French :fr: player.
 He was a well-known French community manager, having organized the community's biggest events such as the 2021 and 2023 World Cups.

 ## Achievements